-Review to Date The draft Determination Notice is being prepared.

-Status Active

-Project Title Review of QoS Rules

-Project Number TL-2022-0001

-Sector Telecommunications

-Project Background In the ever-connected, globalized, digital environment that is developing faster and faster electronic communication services play a key role in citizens' everyday activities.
+Project Title Review of QoS Rules Review of QoS Rules Project Number TL-2022-0001 TL-2022-0001 Sector Telecommunications Telecommunications Project Background In the ever-connected, globalized, digital environment that is developing faster electronic communication services play a key role in citizens' everyday activities.
 As set out in the QoS regulation manual ITU 2017 "[t]he profusion of ever-evolving technologies, networks, services and devices with different QoS capabilities further adds to the complexity of regulation in this area".
 The draft QoS Rules were created during 2014/2016.
-Since then, there have been several ICT-related technological development locally and globally.
+Since then, there have been several ICT-related technological developments locally and globally.
 For instance, locally both mobile operators have begun to deploy LTE networks.
 Globally, operators have begun deploying 5G networks.
-With this project the OUR will undertake a review of the QoS regulatory framework with a view to take account of technological developments as well as align the framework with international best practices.

-Start Date: 2022 April Actual Timeline Start Date: 2022 April

-Initial Timeline End Date: 2023 July End Date: 2023 December

-Review to Date QoS Rules The updated QoS Consultation Document is being reviewed for publication in the third quarter of fiscal year 2022/23.
-Qos/QoE Monitoring Regime A Concept Paper outlining the design of a QOS/E monitoring protocol is being prepared.
+With this project the OUR will undertake a review of the QoS regulatory framework to take account of technological developments as well as align the framework with international best practices.
+Initial Timeline Start Date: 2022 April Actual Timeline Start Date: 2022 April End Date: 2023 July End Date: 2023 December Review to Date Oos Rules The updated Qos Consultation Document is being reviewed for publication in the third quarter of fiscal year 2022/23.
+Oos/Qoe Monitoring Regime A Concept Paper outlining the design of a QOS/E monitoring protocol is being prepared.
 This will include the recommendations for required monitoring equipment.
 The RFP for the procurement of the equipment/solutions required for monitoring the quality of service provided by fixed and mobile operators is also being prepared.

-Status Active

-Project Title Use of IMSIs on Fixed Networks

-Project Number TL-2021-0001

-Sector Telecommunications

-Project Background Given the cost of deploying wired fixed networks, new entrants in the fixed segment of telecommunications sectors globally, have been utilizing fixed wireless networks as a more cost-effective alternative.
+Status Active Active Project Title Use of IMSIs on Fixed Networks Use of IMSIs on Fixed Networks Project Number TL-2021-0001 Sector Telecommunications Telecommunications Project Background Given the cost of deploying wired fixed networks, new entrants in the fixed segment of telecommunications sectors globally, have been utilizing fixed wireless networks as a more cost-effective alternative.
 In particular, they have been utilizing LTE technology to provide fixed services.
 Operators using LTE technology need to find a way to authenticate their subscribers when an attempt is made to access their network.
-They also need to identify their subscribers in order to determine the customer profile (bandwidth, priority, etc.) to be applied to each subscriber.
+They also need to identify their subscribers in order to determine the customer profile (bandwidth, priority, etc.) to be applied to each eorporate Basiness rian subscriber.
 In order to authenticate subscribers, operators assign them SIMs with an International Mobile Subscriber Identity (IMSI).
 When a subscriber attempts to access a network, the network only allows access if the subscriber has a valid IMSI registered on the network.
 The first three digits of an IMSI represent the Mobile Country Code (MCC) while the next three digits (in the case of the North American standard which Jamaica follows) represent the Mobile Network Code (MNC).
-Under the current numbering regulatory represent the Mobile Network Code (MNC).
 Under the current numbering regulatory framework, MNCs which are required to construct IMSIs can only be assigned to a public network operator offering public mobility services with international roaming.
 This means that a fixed licensee which does not hold a mobile licence is not allowed to utilize IMSIs in its provision of fixed services.
 This project will examine a variety of issues including: the benefits of and the licensing, technical and regulatory implications of allowing IMSIs (and by extension Mobile Country Codes/Mobile Network Codes) to be used on fixed networks.
-Initial Timeline Start Date: 2021 January Actual Timeline Start Date: 2021 January miliai rimeinie End Date: 2023 March End Date: 2023 November Review to Date The Consultation Document is being finalized for publication by the end of November.
+Initial Timeline Start Date: 2021 January A stud Time aline Start Date: 2021 January End Date: 2023 March Actual Timeline End Date: 2023 November Review to Date The Consultation Document is being finalized for publication by the end of November.
 Status Active